Human or LLM as Standardized Patients? A Comparative Study for Medical Education: Outcome Measures

 \subsection{Primary Outcome Measure: OSCE Scores}

 We administered OSCE tests to all students at three time points: pre-experiment, mid-experiment, and post-experiment.
 To avoid learning effects, the cases used in the three tests were different but were reviewed by experts to ensure consistent difficulty and assessment points.
 Scoring was performed independently by two blinded examiners who were unaware of the students' group assignments, ensuring objectivity.
+All participants provided written informed consent prior to participation.